 It is often misunderstood as simply coordination.
 When we speak about organizational skills, most people think of a stack of papers.
 And having those papers properly organized.
 While that is a great visual for organization, it does not mean that is how you should think about organizational skills.

 Why Do Employers Value Them?

 It is vital to understand that organizational skills won’t make you stand out as a candidate.
 Organizational skills are expected by your employer.

-This means that by listing organizational skills as part of your job application assets, you are lining up to the rest of the candidates.
+This means that by listing organizational skills as part of your job application assets (cover letter or resume), you are lining up to the rest of the candidates.